lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 -----------------------------------------------
 We have now successfully simulated one waveguide but our initial goal was to see how to bend radius affects the losses.
 Now we expand our treatment to do that.
 The workflow is very similar to the single waveguide case but we just have to do that with varying bend radius.
 For that purpose, we will define a function which we can use to simulate one specific case with certain parameters, such as bend radius and wavelength range.

 Let us start a new Python file for this purpose.
 Of course, we also need to import, define the constants and the functions which generate the GDSII files.
 Note that we have added here a directory for storing the results so we can analyze the results without running the simulation every time.
+The code is available on `GitHub <https://github.com/lehtisa/tuni_meep_doc/tree/main/demo_codes/circ_waveguide_part_B>`_

 .. code-block:: python